reveal/revealjs.com/src/react.md

 ---
 id: react
-title: React
+title: React Framework
 layout: default
 ---

-# React
+# React Framework

-Reveal.js can be used with React in a few different ways.
+Reveal.js can be added to a React project a few different ways.
 - Manually add Reveal.js markup and setup scripts to a React project
-- Install using `npm` and setup programmatically
+- Install using `npm` and setup programmatically **(recommended)**
 - Use third-party packages

 When it comes to React projects, the two most popular creation, setup, and build tools are Vite and CRA.
 Since CRA is no longer supported, we will focus on Vite.